tatumio/tatum-php/docs/Api/MultiTokensERC1155OrCompatibleApi.md

 **1 credit per API call**

- For multiple blockchain addresses, get the amount of one or multiple Multi Tokens (minted on the smart contract specified by the `contractAddress` path parameter in the request endpoint URL) that those addresses hold.
+ For multiple blockchain addresses, get the amount of one or multiple Multi Tokens (minted on the smart contract specified by the <code>contractAddress</code> path parameter in the request endpoint URL) that those addresses hold.

  This API is supported for the following blockchains: